Scaling and wavelet filter

 qmf.
 Plot the filters.

-Set the DWT extension mode to Periodization.
+Save the current extension mode.
+Set the extension mode to Periodization.
 Generate a random signal of length 64.
 Perform a single-level wavelet decomposition of the signal using

 The lengths of the approximation and detail coefficients are both 32.
 Confirm that the filters preserve energy.